soupi/learn-haskell-blog-generator/src/01-about.md

 There are probably more, but here are a few possible pros:

-- It's **relatively short** - most Haskell books out there are hundreds of pages long.
+- It is **relatively short** - most Haskell books are hundreds of pages long.
   This book (when exported to PDF) is roughly 200 pages long.
-- It's **project oriented**.
+- It is **project oriented**.
 Many Haskell books teach Haskell by teaching the underlying concepts and features in a neat progression.
-In this book we try to build a program, and learn Haskell on the way.
-This will be a pro to some, and a con to others.
+In this book we **build a Haskell program**, and learn Haskell on the way.
+This will be a pro to some, and a con to others.<br>
   There are other tutorials like this.
 The most notable ones are [Beginning Haskell](https://www.apress.com/gp/book/9781430262510#otherversion=9781430262503) and [Haskell via Sokoban](https://haskell-via-sokoban.nomeata.de/).
 - It touches on **important topics** such as design patterns, testing and documentation.
+- It has **many exercises** as well as **solutions** to those exercises.
 - It's **online**, which means corrections are easy to make.
 - It's **free**.